 - Thyrotoxic crisis

-The experienced surgeons at Fort Worth ENT perform thyroid surgery.
+The experienced surgeons at Fort Worth ENT perform minimally invasive thyroid surgery.
 The procedure is necessary to treat thyroid cancer, thyroid nodules, Grave’s disease and hyperthyroidism that cannot be treated with medication or radioiodine.
 There are several methods of thyroid surgery, in which all or part of the thyroid gland is removed.

 Total thyroidectomy: This procedure removes all of the thyroid gland and the surrounding lymph nodes.
 This surgery is typically recommended for thyroid cancer and sometimes Grave’s disease.
 Studies have shown that a total thyroidectomy significantly reduces the rate of recurrence or relapse over other surgical methods and produces fast results.